Flowerhorn Fish – Species Profile & Facts

 Let’s take a look at how to breed flowerhorns.

-You have to keep in mind that these fish will be very unlikely to breed in the same aquarium as they live in, so you might have to provide an additional aquarium for breeding, which could be quite a challenge, as these fish require quite a large aquarium.
+You have to keep in mind that these fish will be very unlikely to breed in the same aquarium as they live in.
+So, you might have to provide an additional aquarium for breeding.
+This could be quite a challenge, as these fish require quite a large aquarium.

 This separate tank should be designed in such a way that the female fish has plenty of space to hide from the male, as the male can become quite aggressive towards the female during breeding and might even attack her.